Fi0nee/LS-Buttplug/README.md

 ### 1. Preparing ESP32
 # Go to [Releases](https://github.com/Fi0nee/LS-Buttplug/releases) and download the latest version

+> ⚠️ **Note about antivirus false positive**
+> Some antivirus programs (including Windows Defender) may incorrectly flag `LS-Buttplug.zip` or `LS-Buttplug.exe` as a virus.
+> This is a **false positive** caused by the packaging method used to bundle the executable.
+> The files are safe to use — you can verify by building the project yourself from the source code.

 1. Download the `.zip` archive and unpack it on your PC.
 2. Flash the ESP32: